Dividend Payout Ratio Calculator

 What is the dividend payout ratio?

 The dividend payout ratio is a financial indicator that shows how much of the net income is given back to the stockholders in terms of dividends.
 The result is expressed as a percentage.
 A closer value to 100% means the company pays all of its net income as dividends.
 A value closer to 0% indicates little dividend relative to the money the company is earning.

-How to calculate the dividend payout ratio
+How do you calculate the dividend payout ratio?

 In case you cannot find the diluted EPS, you might try using the net income available to the common stockholders and divide it by the average diluted shares outstanding.

-As you can imagine, the dividend payout ratio formula is the same just expressed in per-share terms:
+As you can imagine, the dividend payout ratio formula is the same, just expressed in per-share terms:

 Anyway, there is no reason to memorize any of these formulas because our dividend payout ratio calculator includes both.
-The latter can be found in the
+The latter can be found in the of the calculator.

 What is a good dividend payout ratio?

 Furthermore, we want to invest in companies with a compound annual growth rate of dividends higher than 5%.
 Then, our dividend payments will be covered against inflation.
 To perform such a calculation, check the CAGR calculator and input the dividend the company paid 5 years ago and their last yearly dividend.
 Then select 5 as the period.
 As a result, you will have the CAGR.

 Payout ratio real example: Pfizer

-Pfizer (NYSE: PFE) is a leading pharmaceutical company that currently is very famous because of the COVID-19 vaccine development.
+Pfizer (NYSE: PFE) is a leading pharmaceutical company that is currently very famous because of the COVID-19 vaccine development.
 Many investors have been buying the stock to get a quick profit; however, this company is one of the dividend companies beyond comparison.

 We notice that during 2019, Pfizer had a dividend payout ratio under 60%.
 But what about the other years?

 Pfizer has been paying a growing dividend during the last 40 years.
 Investors have seen their quarterly dividend payments grow from 0.18 USD per quarter (2010) to 0.39 USD per quarter (2020).
-Such growth in dividends has also come with a stock return on investment equal to 108% (2010-2020) making a total return of about 208% during the last 10 years.
+Such growth in dividends has also come with a stock return on investment equal to 108% (2010-2020), making a total return of about 208% during the last 10 years.

 One of the reasons for this steadiness and growth is the company payout ratio.
 It has been oscillating near the 60% level for several years already.
-Sometimes the company has paid more and other years it has paid less.
+Sometimes, the company has paid more and other years, it has paid less.

-In the next image, we considered the last ten years financial reports and took them as input for our dividend payout ratio calculator:
+In the next image, we considered the last ten years' financial reports and took them as input for our dividend payout ratio calculator: